alaasmagi/vacation-planner-app/README.md

 ### Multi-tenancy
 I like to think about every project as a potential SaaS candidate.
 In this case, it would be a good idea to introduce an abstraction layer and move one or levels higher in the database design to allow other companies and multiple users to use the solution as well.
 The current approach focuses on a single company with a single employee and their vacation requests, but it could be extended to support multiple employees and companies, each with their own employees with their vacation requests.

+## Q&A

+### 1. How would you plan to automatically test the application?
+What types of tests would you write, which tools would you use, and what would be their purpose in the application?
+I have already implemented automated tests for DTO mappers, the service layer, and the data access layer.
+However, additional tests could further improve confidence, particularly around edge cases and integration behavior.
+Useful next additions include HTTP endpoint tests to validate request handling and response codes, as well as service and repository tests for boundary scenarios such as adjacent non-overlapping date ranges.
+Additional coverage could also include update scenarios to ensure existing data is preserved correctly.
+It would also be valuable to introduce broader integration tests (or application startup tests) to verify configuration, dependency injection wiring, and database initialization in a production-like environment.

+### 2. If a user submits changes to the same vacation request simultaneously from two different devices, how should the application detect this and how should it behave in such a situation?
+I suggest adding a dedicated concurrency token to VacationEntity, for example RowVersion, to represent the current version of the record in the database.
+The value could be a hash derived from the previous version and the entity data.
+The API would send the latest version to the frontend, and the frontend would include it in subsequent update requests.
+On update, the API would compare the submitted version with the current value in the database.
+If they differ, it means another device has already updated the same request, and the API should return 409 Conflict.